jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/index.rst

 ----

-Sometimes I want programs to make decisions based on inputs or conditions, and can make this happen with `if statements`_.
+Sometimes I want programs to make decisions based on inputs or conditions, and can make this happen with :ref:`if statement<if statements (conditionals)>`.
 For example, If I want to know if a person can vote, the conditions could be

 * Is the person alive?
 * Is the person old enough?